asift91/Manual_Migration/option1.md

 9. site is stuck in maintenance mode

 	- Sometimes Moodle gets stuck in maintenance mode and you'll see the message "This site is undergoing maintenance and is currently unavailable" despite your attempts to turn-off maintenance mode.
-	- When you put Moodle into maintenance mode it creates a file called maintenance.html in moodledata/maintenance.html (the site files folder).
+	- When you put Moodle into maintenance mode it creates a file called maintenance.html in moodledata/maintenance.html (the site files directory).
 To fix this try the following:
-	- Check that the web server user has write permissions to the moodledata folder.
+	- Check that the web server user has write permissions to the moodledata directory.
 	- Manually delete the maintenance.html file.
 10. Where to find the logs

 	- Syslog
         - While accessing a page either error or access log are generated.
         - They are captured ar /var/log/nginx/ location.
 	- Cron Log
         - Cron job will be running and it will update the local copy in instance.
         -  The path is  /var/log/sitelogs/moodle/cron.log